petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/working-with-client-extensions.md

           into: static
    ```

-* `into`: Specify where the matching resources are copied _into_ the final archive.
-For the front-end client extensions (like JavaScript or CSS client extensions) this must be in the `static` directory so that Liferay can serve them as static resources in a on-prem deployment, but LXC can serve them from a container in the cloud.
-For batch client extensions this must be the `batch` directory so that Liferay and process them.
+* `into`: Specify where the matching resources are copied *into* for your resulting LUFFA.

+    Front-end client extensions must be put into the `static` directory.
+They use static resources, and the `static` directory allows Liferay to serve theim as static resources (in self-hosted instances) or from containers in Liferay Experience Cloud.

+    Batch client extensions must be put into the `batch` directory because they require special handling when deployed.

-* `fromTask`: (mutually exclusive to `from`) A special case exists when a gradle build is used in the project. `fromTask` specifies a named gradle task in the project that will be excuted before the assembly step.
+* `fromTask`: (mutually exclusive with `from`) A special case exists when a gradle build is used in the project. `fromTask` specifies a named gradle task in the project that is executed before the assembly step.

-    For example, in a `microservice` client extension project using Spring Boot the gradle task `bootJar` creates the uber-jar that contains the application and all its dependencies.
-In cases like this, it is more succinct to use the property `fromTask` as in the following example which causes the workspace to, first, execute the project's `bootJar` gradle task and then _include_ the outputs of the task (in this case the Spring Boot uber-jar) in the root of the archive:
+    For example, in a `microservice` client extension project using Spring Boot, the gradle task `bootJar` creates the `.jar` file containing the application and all its dependencies.
+In this example, it is preferable to use the property `fromTask`.
+This causes the workspace to, first, execute the project's `bootJar` gradle task and then _include_ the outputs of the task (i.e., the built `.jar` file) in the root of the resulting LUFFA:

     ```yaml
     assemble:
         - fromTask: bootJar
     ```

+### Example `assemble` Blocks

 Here is an example of an `assemble` block with multiple `from` items: